StevenChristy/octane/README.md

 * Embedding octane in your dlls is difficult - missing source code, licensing conflicts, etc.
 * You app uses lots of threads - but not much heap allocation.
-* Single-threaded app.
+* Your app is single threaded - it probably won't benefit much.
-* Doesn't change malloc - just the C++ allocators.
+* If you need a drop-in replacement for malloc this is not it.

 ## Alignments greater than 16-bytes

-With octane it is easy to construct classes with alignments of 32, 64 or even 128 bytes.
+With octane it is easy to construct classes on the heap with alignments of 32, 64 or even 128 bytes.
 First declare your class like:

-	class alignas(32) My32bitalignedClass : public ...
+	class alignas(32) My32bytealignedClass : public ...
 	{
 	...
-	}
+	};

-The construct these classes aligned using new_aligned<T>(Args...).
+Then construct these classes aligned using new_aligned<T>(Args...) defined in octane.hpp.
 Like:

-	My32bitalignedClass *ptr = new_aligned<My32bitalignedClass>(...);
+	My32bytealignedClass *ptr = new_aligned<My32bytealignedClass>(...);

 ## Tuning

 The octane memory manager should be tuned to meet the needs of your application.
-This can be done by passing defines when compiling octane.cpp.
+This can be done by passing defines when compiling octane.cpp or by editing octane.hpp manually.
 The following defines are supported:

 ### OCTANE_POOL_SIZE